 Eligibility: Applicants must be seeking admission to a U.S. graduate school for Fall 2018 in an academic field relevant to the work of the Foreign Service (public policy, international affairs, public administration, business, economics, political science, sociology, or foreign languages).
 They must be U.S. citizens who have a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application.
 This GPA must be maintained throughout participation of the program.

-Faculty Representative: Heather Smith-Cannoy, Dept. of International Affairs
+Faculty Representative: Kyle Lascurettes, Department of International Affairs